magpie-ea/magpie-base/src/components/interactive/docs.md

       // Here we get the current message from the textarea using the Vue ref we set above const message = this.$refs.text.value;
       // If the experiment was setup with a socketURL config setting,
-      // the socket will be available as part of the magic $exp property
+      // the socket will be available as part of the magic $magpie property
-      // allowing us to broadcast this message to the fellow participants in the current room (including ourself) this.$exp.socket.broadcast('chat_message', message);
+      // allowing us to broadcast this message to the fellow participants in the current room (including ourself) this.$magpie.socket.broadcast('chat_message', message);
     }
   }
 };